Working with Groups

 To speed up the identification of chemicals that need regulatory action, authorities may decide to address groups of structurally related substances rather than single substances.
 This grouping approach:

-- Brings consistency and improves the coherence of regulatory work.
+- Brings consistency and coherence for regulatory actions on similar substances.

 Grouping structurally related substances

 The groups of substances are primarily formed based on:

 - structural similarity, using the substance identity information in registration dossiers and C&L notifications; and

 - associations made between substances by the REACH registrants (through read-across and categories) and by other parties (e.g. OECD categories).